UBC-MDS/spotify-explorer-py/README.md

 # spotify-explorer-py

-Spotify explorer is a dashboard implemented in Dash in order to help business analysts, product content managers visualize and understand the current trends in the music industry through the spotify dataset.
+Spotify Explorer is a dashboard implemented in Dash in order to help business analysts, product content managers visualize and understand the current trends in the music industry through the Spotify dataset.

 ## Dashboard description